-Now we have what the goods and services, or group of them, are and the transaction price has been worked out, we need to allocate those prices to those goods and services.
-These prices are allocated on a stand-alone or on a more variable allocated basis.
-Under certain conditions rather than using the stand-alone price of the goods and services to be provided the price allocated to each may be as a proportion of the overall price rather than as individual components.
+Now we know the goods and services and the transaction price, we need to allocate these prices to the goods and services.
+We can assign the prices on a stand-alone or a variable basis.
+Under certain conditions, rather than using the stand-alone price of the goods and services, the individual price can be a proportion of the overall price rather than the individual components.

-Don’t worry, this is about as complicated as subscription revenue accounting calculations gets.
-If you get through Step 4 its pretty much plain sailing from there.
+Don’t worry; this is about as complicated as subscription revenue accounting calculations get.
+If you get through Step 4, it’s pretty much plain sailing from there.

-Lets look at a simple example to better make the point; we’ll carry on with the ISP example we mentioned in Step 2 above.
+Let’s look at a simple example to make the point better; we’ll carry on with the ISP example we mentioned in Step 2 above.
 We have a new contact with the following features:

-- initial route and has a stand-alone price of $50.00 and delivery fee has of $10 (this gives us the stand-alone selling price of $60 for the router and delivery);
+- initial router has a stand-alone price of $50.00 and a delivery fee of $10 (this gives us the stand-alone selling price of $60 for the router and delivery);

 - the customer is billed $30 per month, over a 12 month contract (a total price of $360; the figure that needs to be allocated);

 - the ISP has an equivalent $20 plan with no free delivered router (they will use this as the stand-alone selling price for the monthly plan at $240).